 - Clinical sites in Nashville/Middle Tennessee take PT students from across the U.S. Most clinical sites will accept only one student at a time.
 Therefore, students will most likely have to go outside of Nashville/Middle Tennessee for some or all of their clinical education experiences.
 The ACCE/ AACCE will assist students in this process but cannot guarantee that students will be able to stay in the Nashville/Middle Tennessee area for any clinical education experience. - The initial placement at a clinical site is no guarantee that the clinical facility will hold the clinical slot for the student.
 The facility may cancel the reservation at any point.
 In case of a cancellation, the ACCE and/or AACCE will locate a substitute placement.
-A substitute placement may require additional travel and expenses that was not anticipated. - The student should work closely with and cooperate with the ACCE and/or AACCE in arranging clinical education placements. - The student should not contact clinical education placement sites without the prior permission of the ACCE and/or AACCE.
+A substitute placement may require additional travel and expenses that was not anticipated. - The student should work closely with and cooperate with the ACCE and/or AACCE in arranging clinical education placements. - The student may not contact the clinical education sites or the CI and/or CCCEs without the permission of the ACCE.

-Students are required to complete the Clinical Education Stipulations form in Appendix D
+Students are required to complete the Clinical Education Stipulations form in Appendix F.